QUALITY DECLARATION - SUMMARY

 There are two principal sources of error in surveys: sampling error and non-sampling error.
 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise non-sampling error by the careful design and testing of questionnaires, detailed checking of the reported data and direct follow up with providers where significant errors are detected.

 Sampling error occurs when a sample or subset of the population is surveyed rather than the entire population.
 One measure of the likely difference resulting from not including all of the population in the survey is given by the standard error.
 There are about two chances in three that a sample estimate will differ by less than one standard error from the figure that would have been obtained if the whole population had been included in the survey.

 For the 2013-14 Survey of Employment and Earnings, there was a 98.6% response rate from all public sector employing units that were surveyed and found to be operating during the reference period.
 Data were imputed for the remaining 1.4% of operating businesses.
 This imputation contributed 1.9% for employment and 2.1% for cash wages and salaries at the Australia level.

 |The annual SEE series, based on information obtained from a sample survey of public sector employers on the ABS Business Register, was introduced for the 2007-08 financial year.
 Prior to 2007-08 the survey was undertaken on a quarterly basis.
 Data for the private sector were collected in the quarterly SEE up to March quarter 2002.|

-The conceptual basis of employee earnings statistics, produced from the annual SEE and presented in this publication, is based on the Australian conceptual framework for measures of employee remuneration, as described in Information Paper: Changes to ABS Measures of Employee Remuneration, 2006
+The conceptual basis of employee earnings statistics, produced from the annual SEE and presented in this release, is based on the Australian conceptual framework for measures of employee remuneration, as described in Information Paper: Changes to ABS Measures of Employee Remuneration, 2006